totaljs/jRouting/readme.md

 - minified only 3 kB
 - great functionality
 - no dependencies
-- best of use with [www.totaljs.com - web application framework for node.js](http://www.totaljs.com)
+- best of use with [www.totaljs.com - web framework for Node.js](http://www.totaljs.com)
 - works with `async`
 - [__DEMO EXAMPLE__](http://example.jcomponent.org)